About the Application

 The writing of a dissertation under supervision is the major component of the SJD program.
 Please attach a detailed outline (5 to 10 pages) of your proposed research.
 Please indicate what issues you plan to examine, why you think them worth studying, and what approach you expect to take in your analysis.
 This description will not preclude changes in your research proposal later on, but will help the Committee ascertain your ability to design a substantial research project

 Academic References - Please request TWO (2) academic reference letters only.
-If you cannot obtain academic references, please explain why in your personal statement.
+If you cannot obtain academic references, and will be submitting professional references instead, please explain why in your personal statement.

-Transcripts - You may either upload electronic versions of your transcripts using the university online application or submit originals by mail.
-If you are admitted, the Graduate Office MUST receive your official transcripts (in sealed envelopes) prior to registration.
+Transcripts - You must upload electronic versions of your transcripts using the university online application.
+If you are admitted, the Graduate Office MUST receive your final official transcripts (in sealed envelopes) prior to registration.
 You are required to submit a transcript from each university attended.
 (Do not send secondary school transcripts, Bar results, or other certificates).
 All foreign language transcripts must be translated into English through an official translator.

 English Language Test Scores - If you are an international applicant whose primary language is not English, the Law School requires: